Designing a Global Employee Support Experience

 Designing for non-ideal scenarios

-The final result was a set of clear, end-to-end flows for online chat and session booking that guide users through sensitive interactions with structure and reassurance.
+The result is a set of structured, end-to-end flows for chat and session booking that guide users through sensitive interactions with clarity and reassurance.

 Next